 The assembly to be loaded.
 The assembly can be specified in any fo the following ways:

-- Using a full path to the Assembly
+- Using a full or resolved path to the Assembly

 You can load an assembly from disk by providing a fully qualified path to the assembly.
 This works both for signed and unsigned assemblies as long as you know the path.
 Note that this functionality may not work under some restricted system user policy settings and can be slower than using just the assembly name (see next section), but it is the most common way to load a third party or custom assembly consistently.